Paul Gross: Career

 Gross studied acting at the University of Alberta in Edmonton, but he left during the third year of his study.
 He went back later to complete the half-credit needed to receive his fine arts degree.
 He appeared in several stage productions, such as Hamlet and Romeo and Juliet.
 Other productions in which he appeared include Observe the Sons of Ulster Marching Towards the Somme and As You Like It.
 His student work The Deer and the Antelope Play was co-produced by the university's department of drama and Theatre Network, and won both the Clifford E. Lee National Playwriting Award and the Alberta Culture Playwriting Award.

 After the play Successful Strangers, Gross starred in his first movie, Turning to Stone.

 He wrote and directed the curling movie Men with Brooms.
 Gross starred in the television series Slings & Arrows from 2003 to 2006 alongside his wife Martha Burns, which The A.V.
 Club called "one of TV's greatest shows".

 In 2008, he attracted widespread attention in Canada when he wrote, co-produced, directed, and starred in the Genie Award-winning film Passchendaele, inspired by stories he heard from his grandfather, a First World War soldier.
 The film had its premiere at the 2008 Toronto International Film Festival on September 4, 2008, when it also had the honour of opening the festival.
 The film received a mixed reception upon release.
-Despite this, it won several awards; namely five awards the 29th Genie Awards, including Best Picture, and the Golden Reel Award for Canada's top-grossing film of 2008.
+Despite this, it won several awards; namely five awards at the 29th Genie Awards, including Best Picture, and the Golden Reel Award for Canada's top-grossing film of 2008.
 On March 2, 2009, Paul Gross was honoured for his film Passchendaele, winning that year's National Arts Centre Award for achievement over the past performance year.

-From September 16, 2011, he appeared in a production of Noël Coward's Private Lives in Toronto co-starring Kim Cattrall (the production ended October 30, 2011); the production moved to Broadway where it opened November 6, and closed on December 31, 2011.
+From September 16, 2011, he appeared in a production of Noël Coward's Private Lives in Toronto co-starring Kim Cattrall (the production ended October 30, 2011); the production moved to Broadway where it opened November 6 and closed on December 31, 2011.
 That year, he also produced a feature film with Akshay Kumar called Breakaway starring Camilla Belle and Vinay Virmani.

 Between 2011 and 2014, he appeared in nine episodes as Kevin Crocker on Republic of Doyle.

 More recently, Gross completed work on the contemporary war drama Hyena Road, released on October 9, 2015.

 Gross starred in the title role of King Lear during the 2023 season of the Stratford Festival.